shipleyux/sober-map/README.md

 By creating a structured list of venue details (like name, location, and rating), I was able to use a simple loop to handle them all.
 For each venue in the list, the code would add a marker to the map and display the details in a popup.
 This made the process feel manageable and gave me a lot of control over how each venue appeared on the map.

 Later, when working on the search bar, I noticed a small issue where typing part of a venue’s name could bring up multiple results that weren’t relevant.
 To fix this, I changed the search functionality to check if the venue names **start with** the search term, rather than just checking if they **include** it.
 This made the results more precise and avoided confusion.

+## Resubmission Enhancements

+Following feedback, I made several improvements to the project to enhance usability, layout, and overall user experience:

+- **Improved Venue Listing Layout:**
+  I introduced a scrollable div and a responsive grid layout for the venue cards to make browsing smoother, especially on smaller screens.

+- **Interactive Venue Modals:**
+  Instead of linking out to venue websites, each venue card now opens a modal popup with detailed information (like alcohol-free options and opening times).
+This creates a more engaging experience without taking users off the page.

+- **Contact Form Confirmation Modal:**
+  After submitting the contact form, users now see a confirmation modal that auto-closes after a few seconds.
+This gives clear feedback and improves the flow.

+- **Hero Image Fix:**
+  I fixed the broken hero image on the contact page so the layout now matches the rest of the site and looks more polished.

+All of these changes were tested manually and are logged in both the [Bug Fix Report](bug-report.md) and [Manual Testing Report](testing.md).

 ## Attribution